dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ## Motivation

 What do you do when you want to quickly search through a big data-set that cant be store in ram?
 On a small scale the easy answer is to just buy a more powerful machine, but this is maybe not always what you want.
-Should you choose to run a given service on a virtual machine on a cloud-provider like _digital ocean_ then running a rending a machine with many resources quickly becomes expensive.
+Should you choose to run a given service on a virtual machine on a cloud-provider like _digital ocean_ then - then rending a machine with many resources quickly becomes expensive.
 This is where this problem becomes relevant.

 ## Problem explained in detail